 Remember that sites are always changing, and a site you might love today may not even exist tomorrow.
 Keep a list of your favorite places to find work, subscribe to their email alerts, and learn about new jobs before everyone else!
-Most companies only look at the first so many applications, so your biggest advantage is to apply early.
+Most companies only look at the first of so many applications, so your biggest advantage is to apply early.

 It's also helpful to have a complete resume on hand, highlighting any experience that can be an asset when doing work as a freelance marketing professional.
 A link to your website, including a portfolio with samples of work, is recommended, as well.
 (Need help creating the perfect portfolio?
 See our tips, which include ideas for how to feature a complete portfolio – even with few past clients to showcase.)